johndevitis/vibs/docs/vmaio/configs.md

     LB          50
     RB          31950

-    # daq channel to data column mapping. the time stamp column is zero indexed to avoid confusion with the physical daq channels
+    # daq channel to data column mapping.
+    # the time stamp column is zero indexed
+    # to avoid confusion with the physical channels
     TIMEID      0
     INID        1, 2, 3
     OUTID       4